jMorton95/TOP_Tic_Tac_Toe/README.md

 An AI Mode can finally be added so a player can play against the computer (optional difficulty modes to be added).

+TODO:

+Find solution for adding classes to Elements through Factory Function WHILE mouseover is active.

+Embed Event Listeners into privately scoped function.

+Revert to Default when Sub-Half is exited.